 Many factors influence color vision in addition to innate or learned color perception:

 Lighting plays a great role in how we see color and how it influences color perception.
-Light has a specific color that your brain perceives based on the color of the light.
-Checking them side-by-side under controlled lighting is important when you compare colors.
+Light has a specific color that your brain perceives based on its color.
+When you compare colors, it is important to check them side-by-side under controlled lighting.

 The background against which we are evaluating color strongly affects the ability of our eyes to perceive colors correctly.
 This is called simultaneous contrast.